 Why: It includes a Borrower’s Rights and Responsibilities statement that explains the terms and conditions of the loans you received.
 In other words, all that important stuff you should know.

-How to avoid it: Make sure you read your MPN carefully, now and before you make any decisions regarding your loans, like putting them in deferment or deciding on a payment plan.
-Keep it in a safe place, because you’ll need to refer to it when you have to start paying back your loans.
+Help to avoid it: Make sure you read your MPN carefully, now and before you make any decisions regarding your loans, like putting them in deferment or deciding on a payment plan.
+Keep it in a safe place, because you’ll probably need to refer to it when you have to start paying back your loans.
 You might also consider copying it and uploading it to a cloud storage service like Evernote or Google Docs, so you can access it online.

 Already made this mistake?
 Go here to retrieve a copy, then read it from top to bottom!

 What we mean: You might have the option of taking out a student loan that is larger than your tuition so you can pay for living expenses.

 Why: This can be an expensive option, because you are being charged interest for doing so.
 Your loans are big enough without having them cover pizza and spring break trips, too!

 Help to avoid it: Look into participating in your college’s work-study program, or getting a part-time job to cover living expenses.

 Already made this mistake?
 It’s not too late to bring in extra income.
 Consider picking up a part-time job or freelancing gigs to pay for your living expenses and also to start paying off the loans you took out already.

 2. Waiting to Pay Your Unsubsidized Loans Until You Graduate